'We Love NYC: The Homecoming Concert' Part 2? We'll See, De Blasio Says

 NEW YORK (CBSNewYork) – After being abruptly canceled due to lightning Saturday, the “We Love NYC: The Homecoming Concert” may be rescheduled.

-Mayor Bill de Blasio said Monday he will be meeting with promoter Clive Davis in the coming days to discuss options.READ MORE: De Blasio: New York City Teachers, Staff Need To Be Vaccinated For School Year
+Mayor Bill de Blasio said Monday he will be meeting with promoter Clive Davis in the coming days to discuss options.READ MORE: Kathy Hochul On Becoming Governor: 'I Thought About All The Women Who Came Before Me...
+I Felt They Passed The Torch To Me'

 The concert was expected to last for about five hours, but Mother Nature cut it short, giving people who waited in line for hours only two and a half hours of entertainment.